arifislam007/DevOps_LAB/15.LAB (Python_Weather_API)/readme.md

 ## Run Docker Container with the image and API Key

-   Create a `.env` file in the root directory with the following content:

    ```bash
    docker run -itd --name weatherAPI -e OPENWEATHER_API_KEY=YourAPIKeyPlaceHere -p 8080:5000 MyPython_app:v1
    ```